-The House of Tiny Treasures is part of SEACH, non-profit organization.
-HTT is a preschool and daycare facility for children who parents are homeless, living in a shelter, or who have a history of homelessness and are enrolled in vocational rehabilitation programs.
-The University of Houston provides evaluation, group and individual therapy, pre-literacy enrichment, and screenings at this site.
-Parent education and collaboration with other therapy disciplines is also provided.
-HTT houses two classrooms a toddler age class and a preschool age class.
+The House of Tiny Treasures (HTT) is part of SEARCH, a non-profit organization.
+HTT is a preschool facility for children whose parents are homeless, living in a shelter, or who have a history of homelessness and are enrolled in vocational rehabilitation programs.
+Graduate clinicians from the USLHC administer screenings, evaluations, group and individual therapy, and pre-literacy enrichment at HTT under the supervision of a certified and licensed speech-language pathologist.
+Parent education and collaboration with other therapy disciplines are also provided.
+HTT houses four classrooms, ranging in age from toddler to pre-K.

-Hearings screenings are provided to various community facilities.
-A speech-language pathologist and graduate students complete the hearing screenings.
-Call the USLHC to discuss scheduling group screenings.
+Hearing screenings are provided to various community facilities and schools.
+Contact the USLHC, 713-743-0915, or email email@example.com to discuss scheduling group screenings.
 Scheduling months in advance is recommended to ensure availability.
-The standard fee is $15.00 per person.